 It’s what they needed, and unbeknownst to me, it’s what I needed as well.

 Over the course of six months, these children became an integral part of my life.
 They became my outlet and, somehow, they stuck to my heart.
 They looked up to me, truly loved me, and they cried when I left.

 And I loved them right back.

-And I want that, more than anything, because of the profound affect that they’ve had on my life.
-I want my teachings to be reciprocal, because they taught me how to unconditionally open my heart and how to be a more loving and patient person.
+And I want that, more than anything, because of the profound effect that they’ve had on my life.
+I want my teachings to be reciprocal because they taught me how to unconditionally open my heart and how to be a more loving and patient person.

 Because, really, no person is perfect, and our days are far more meaningful when we have someone to share our lives with.

 Have you thought about teaching English in China? i-to-i TEFL has trained more than 155,000 people to teach English as a foreign language.
 They’ll even help you find a job once you’re certified!
 Click here for more information.